Holly Humberstone: Career

+2019–2021: Debut and The Walls Are Way Too Thin

 Humberstone performed at Glastonbury Festival 2019 on the BBC Music Introducing stage.
 Her debut single "Deep End" was then released on 30 January 2020.
 Her second single, "Falling Asleep at the Wheel", was released on 19 March, while her third single, "Overkill", was released on 26 June.
 On 30 July 2020, she released a cover of "Fake Plastic Trees" by the English rock band Radiohead.
 Her debut EP, also titled Falling Asleep at the Wheel, was released on 14 August, which contained her three previous singles, alongside the tracks "Vanilla", "Drop Dead" and "Livewire".
 On 9 December 2020, she was included in Vevo DSCVR's Artists to Watch 2021.
 She performed her song "Vanilla" on the channel.

 In March 2021, ahead of the release of her single "Haunted House" and her second EP, Humberstone signed with Polydor Records in the United Kingdom and Darkroom/Interscope Records in the United States.
 She also signed a publishing deal with Universal Music Publishing Group.

-On 13 October 2021, Humberstone performed "Scarlett" from her EP, The Walls Are Way Too Thin, on The Tonight Show Starring Jimmy Fallon.
+On 13 October 2021, Humberstone performed "Scarlett" from her EP The Walls Are Way Too Thin on The Tonight Show Starring Jimmy Fallon.
 On 9 December 2021, it was announced that Humberstone had been awarded the Brit Award for Rising Star, which recognises pop's most promising new acts to watch.
 Sam Fender surprised Humberstone with the award whilst they were recording an acoustic duet of his song "Seventeen Going Under".

+2022–present: Paint My Bedroom Black and tours

-On 21 January 2022, she released the single "London is Lonely" from her forthcoming debut studio album set to be released in 2023.
+On 21 January 2022, she released the single "London is Lonely".

-Humberstone was the opening act for Girl in Red's Make It Go Quiet Tour of North America in March 2022, and was also the opening act for the second half of the North American leg of Olivia Rodrigo's Sour Tour.
-Humberstone also performed on the Future Sounds stage at BBC Radio 1's Big Weekend 2022 in Coventry.
-Sleep Tight, her second single from the forthcoming debut studio album, was released on 29 April 2022.
-On 25 June 2022 Humberstone performed on the John Peel stage at Glastonbury.
-Since then she performed as an opening act for the George Ezra Concert in Finsbury Park, London, on Sunday 17 July.
+Humberstone was the opening act for Girl in Red's Make It Go Quiet Tour of North America in March 2022, as well as the opening act for the second half of the North American leg of Olivia Rodrigo's Sour Tour.
+After a string of standalone singles including "Sleep Tight", she released a compilation album of her music released at that point in time, Can You Afford to Lose Me?.
+It was made available on 24 October 2022.
+In June 2023, she announced that her debut album would be titled Paint My Bedroom Black.
+It was released on 13 October 2023 and was promoted with three singles, "Antichrist", "Room Service" and "Superbloodmoon", the lattermost of which featured American artist d4vd.
+In July 2023, she was featured on the song "Diving" by British band Bombay Bicycle Club.

+In February 2024, Humberstone released "Dive", along with announcing that a new EP "Work In Progress" would be released on 15 March, noting that the tracklist was made up of demos she had forgotten about that she wanted to release, instead of a more typical deluxe album.
+On 5 August 2024, she was announced as an opener for the 16 August 2024 show of Taylor Swift's The Eras Tour.